Rocco Perri: Criminal operations

 Perri and Starkman survived financially in the few years after 1915 from his income as a macaroni salesman and the grocery store on Hess Street.
 After the Ontario Temperance Act was passed in 1916, making the sale of alcohol illegal, the couple started selling shots of Canadian whisky on the side.
 Their bootlegging was done on a small scale, with their kitchen as the centre of operations.

 Bootlegging became a larger and more profitable enterprise when Prohibition was declared in Canada nationwide on April 1, 1918, and the Eighteenth Amendment that prohibited sale of alcohol in the United States in 1920.
 Through the 1920s, Perri became the leading figure in organized crime in Southern Ontario and was under constant surveillance by police.
 The government allowed for numerous exceptions, allowing various breweries and distilleries to remain open for the export market.

-Perri specialized in exporting liquor from old Canadian distilleries, such as Seagram and Gooderham and Worts, to the U.S., and helped these companies obtain a large share of the American market — a share they kept after Prohibition ended in Ontario in 1927, and the United States in 1933.
-He has also been linked as a distributor of Canadian whisky to New York City's Frank Costello and Chicago's Al Capone, yet when Capone was asked if he knew Perri, he said "Why, I don't even know which street Canada is on."
+Perri specialized in exporting liquor from old Canadian distilleries, such as Seagram and Gooderham and Worts, to the United States, and helped these companies obtain a large share of the American market — a share they kept after Prohibition ended in Ontario in 1927, and the United States in 1933.
+Perri sold alcohol to the Chicago Outfit via the Purple Gang of Detroit, and he was described as the largest source of Canadian whiskey in Chicago.
+He has also been linked as a distributor of Canadian whisky to New York City's Frank Costello and Chicago's Al Capone, yet when Capone was asked by Daily Toronto Star reporter Roy Greenaway if he knew Perri, Capone said "Why, I don't even know which street Canada is on."
 Other sources, however, claim that Capone had certainly visited Canada, where he maintained some hideaways, but the Royal Canadian Mounted Police states that there is no "evidence that he ever set foot on Canadian soil."
 Perri also sold trainloads of liquor into Chicago and Detroit through Niagara Falls and Windsor, Ontario.
 During Prohibition, "The authorities were quite happy to turn a blind eye to bootlegging, and also to take payoffs ... and Rocco had all the important police in Hamilton ... on his payroll" according to author Trevor Cole.
+Stefano Speranza, a member of the Chicago Outfit, described Perri as "the most powerful boss in Canada".